WillHolbrook/advancedFunctionalProgramming/files/LectureNotes/files/exercises/lab10.lagda.md

   connected↑ = {!!}
 ```

-# Additional exercises
+# Homework exercises

+The exercises here include the 5 exercises of Test 2 last year, and
-Some, but not all, of these exercises occurred in Test 2 in previous years.
-Some of them are rather hard.
+many more that could potentially occur in a Test 2.
+Some of them are
+rather hard.
+But rest reassured that there will be only one rather
+hard exercise in Test 2, on just hard, and three easy and medium.

 ## Prove an isomorphism